-But nothing is impossible and we also managed to make time and think about the future.
-Developing automates scripts with client’s data is what we were engaged in during the HIP sprint.
+But nothing is impossible, and we also managed to make time and think about the future.
+Developing automated scripts with the client’s data is what we were engaged in during the HIP sprint.
 These tests were launched every time before the service pack was delivered to the production.

 Test automation enabled us to save about 30 hours of manual testing every two weeks.
 Moreover, automated tests help to increase test coverage: now we could apply them for every client, not for the single ones, as we did before.